Doping-dependent charge- and spin-density wave orderings in a monolayer of Pb adatoms on Si(111): Results

 In momentum-space, one can write the Fourier transform of the hopping amplitudes as ${\varepsilon^{\sigma\sigma'}_{\kv,ll'} = t_{\kv,ll'}\delta_{\sigma\sigma'} + i\,\vec{\gamma}_{\kv,ll'}\cdot\vec{\sigma}_{\sigma\sigma'}}$ with $l^{(\prime)}$ labeling nonequivalent lattice sites within the unit cell.
 Further, we focus on the two distinct structures of the Si(111):Pb material.
 In the high-temperature ${\sqrt{3}\times\sqrt{3}}$ structure the Pb adatoms form a triangular lattice with identical lattice sites, so we set ${l=l'}$.
 Upon decreasing the temperature, the system undergoes a structural transition, which results in a ${3\times 3}$ reconstruction of the adatoms.
 The resulting structure has the form of an effective triangular lattice, but the unit cell contains three Pb atoms.
-Lattice relaxations within the generalized gradient approximation (GGA) and experiments show that these three Pb atoms display a corrugated ``1-up-2-down'' configuration with respect to a flat surface~\cite{PhysRevLett.94.046101, PhysRevB.75.155411}.
+Lattice relaxations within the generalized gradient approximation (GGA) and experiments show that these three Pb atoms display a corrugated ``1-up-2-down'' configuration with respect to a flat surface~\cite{PhysRevLett.94.046101, PhysRevB.75.155411, PhysRevB.107.035125}.
 We find that a local potential $\Delta_l$ with ${l\in\{1,2,3\}}$ is sufficient to describe the position of non-equivalent sites within the unit cell.
-This potential is set to zero in the ${\sqrt{3}\times\sqrt{3}}$ structure .
+This potential is set to zero in the ${\sqrt{3}\times\sqrt{3}}$ structure, while it is non-zero in the $3\times 3$ structure because of the substrate-induced deformation, which corresponds to a static electron-phonon interaction~\cite{PhysRevB.104.045126}.
+In this regard, the high-temperature ${\sqrt{3}\times\sqrt{3}}$ phase can be seen as a time-averaged ${3\times3}$ structure, due to dynamical fluctuations of the adatom height~\cite{PhysRevLett.82.442, PhysRevB.70.155334}.
 The values of all model parameters and details of the DFT calculations are given in the Methods section.

 \paragraph{\bf Detection of collective electronic instabilities.}

 Instabilities related to collective electronic fluctuations in the charge ($c$) and spin ($s$) channels can be detected via the momentum-dependent static structure factor (see, e.g., Refs.~\cite{punk2014topological, PhysRevB.97.014423, PhysRevB.104.165127})